berteeny/meet/README.md

 # Meet
+Meet is a React app that allows users to see events happening in their city.
+The app features include the ability to filter cities, change the number of events listed and run the app without an internet connection.
+The app is configured as a Progressive Web App and includes an "Add to Homescreen" button.
+More information on features below in "Features" section.

 ## Development
 The app is built with Serverless architecture and AWS Lambda functions for authentication and authorization.
 The code was written with a TDD approach, employing Jest for Unit & Integration testing and Puppeteer for End-to-End testing.
 It is hosted on Github Pages [here](https://berteeny.github.io/meet/).